mikolmogorov/Ragout/docs/USAGE.md

     .naming_ref = rf122

-or, if using *HAL* as input, tree and blocks scale are inffered automatically
+or, if using *HAL* as input, tree, blocks scale and naming reference are inferred automatically

     .references = miranda,simulans,melanogaster
     .target = yakuba